 Reflexivity is thinking while acting, practicing self-awareness, and asking "why" questions in the middle of things.

 Why is the resident angry?
 Why am I reactive to their anger on this particular day?
 Is my demeanor helping or making things worse?
 How does the resident perceive the power I have as a public official?
 Am I using this power appropriately?

-Reflexivity also leads to broader questions about the context for the planning episode.
+Reflexivity also leads to broader questions about the context of the planning episode.
 Are there factors shaping this situation that are beyond my control?
 Do city procedures create a confusing maze that makes things worse?
-Do developers have an inside track at city hall?
+Do developers have an inside track at City Hall?
 What about this can I change and what must work with?

 At the personal level, if the city council rejects a planner's analysis, reflexivity means considering what part of the rejection relates to the analysis and what part is due to larger processes of competition or coalition-building among elected officials.

 Did I miss the mark with my analysis or am I being scapegoated?
 Should I accept stakeholder input as a representative, or resist domination by a group with an inside track?

 Reflexivity improves with practice.
 We cannot stop in the middle of questioning at the city council to have a cup of tea and reflect.
 The key is to build habits of reflecting on the fly, in the moment.